jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 to descend from parents in the same higher level SECs.
 Actually I don't think that even makes sense...
 Let's just try writing some code and see what happens.

+--- next day ---

+Ok, well I managed to get that working last night and it looks perfect on QT18.
+However on QT23 it's breaking, so there's something wrong.
+For some reason it seems like the `seen` mapping isn't being populated the way I'd expect.

+Ok, it turns out the issue was that keys in the dictionary weren't unique, which I found out kind of accidentally by changing them so they were unique.
+This makes me slightly concerned that this might still be a bug which would show up in non-synthetic query graphs.
+At some point I should try to change the clusters dictionary so that the key is properly unique.